geops/trafimage-maps/src/examples/Betriebsregionen/README.md

-Example for the appName 'betriebsregionen'.
+Example for the _Betriebsregionen_ topic.

 ```js
 import 'trafimage-maps';